syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 ### Adding front layer content
 The front layer always appears in front of the back layer.
 It is displayed at full width and holds primary content.

-Add any layout such as StackLayout, AbsoluteLayout, RelativeLayout, or Grid to the front layer of the backdrop page.

 {% tabs %}

 {% highlight xaml %}